BonsaiDen/JavaScript-Garden/doc/en/core/undefined.md

  - Implicit returns of functions due to missing `return` statements.
  - `return` statements which do not explicitly return anything.
  - Lookups of non-existent properties.
- - Function parameters which do not had any explicit value passed.
+ - Function parameters that do not have any explicit value passed.
  - Anything that has been set to the value of `undefined`.

 ### Handling Changes to the Value of `undefined`